awesome-llama/procedural-sandbox/README.md

 - Testing goboscript, which is a programming language that compiles to Scratch.
 - Developing Python-based tools for generating data and editing projects.
 - Further developing user interface handling for Scratch projects.
-- Experimenting with exporting to different file formats such as [TextImage](https://github.com/awesome-llama/TextImage) and generation of [data URLs](https://developer.mozilla.org/en-US/docs/Web/URI/Reference/Schemes/data) for a way to download these files.
+- Experimenting with exporting to different file formats such as [TextImage](https://github.com/awesome-llama/TextImage) and a way to download these files using [data URLs](https://developer.mozilla.org/en-US/docs/Web/URI/Reference/Schemes/data).
-- Testing variations on the "main loop" and similar techniques as seen in previous projects.
+- Testing variations of the "main loop" and similar techniques seen in previous projects.
-- Being an opportunity to learn path tracing implementations.
+- Being an opportunity to learn path tracing.
 - Exploring the feasibility of a programming language running in Scratch.